QueenieCplusplus/Abaper/README.md

 * Program

-  its attr includes Title, Des, Status, and Application.
+  its attr includes Title, "Type", Status, and Application.

 * Class